-What is Three Phase Wire Color Code?
+What is the Three Phase Wire Color Code?

-Wire color codes vary according to region in line with the governing standard.
+Wire color codes vary according to the region in line with the governing standard.
 One color in a certain region could have a different implication in another region.
-Even within the same region/standard there could be variety in color codes between single phase and three phase, as well as between high and low voltage.
+Even within the same region/standard there could be a variety in color codes between single phase and three phase, as well as between high and low voltage.

 Thus, it is necessary to be abreast with whatever standard in use to avoid the catastrophic effects of misconnection.
 For example, In the USA, the National Electric Code (NEC) is different for low voltage (120/208/240V) and high voltage (277/480V) as the table shows.